Heatblur-Simulations/f-4e-manual/src/stores/air_to_air/acm_modes.md

 Acquisition using
 the [Nose Gear Steering button](../../systems/flight_controls_gear/gear_ground_handling.md#nose-gear-steering).
 In CAA, the radar enters a
-vertical-oriented scan pattern 78 degrees in height by 15 degrees high.
+vertical-oriented scan pattern 78 degrees in height by 15 degrees in width.
 Actual radar lock capability within this scan pattern is from +45 degrees above the horizon line to -9 degrees below the horizon line due to APQ software limitation.
 In the event that the radar finds a suitable target within the scan